mmckechney/SqlBuildManager/Docs/change_notes.md

 - *FIXED:* Various remote/ threaded bug fixes

 ### Version 10.1.0
-- *ADDED:* Ability to use a "platinum" Data-tier application file (dacpac) to syncronize database schemas
+- *ADDED:* Ability to use a "platinum" Data-tier application file (dacpac) to synchronize database schemas

 ### Version 10.0.0
 - *ADDED:* New ability to compare package deploys between two databases
-- *ADDED:* Ability to syncronize package deploys between a "golden copy" and a target
+- *ADDED:* Ability to synchronize package deploys between a "golden copy" and a target
 - *ADDED:* New Azure cloud service deployment for remote execution engines!
 - *UPDATED:* Installation for the Service is now a self-installing command-line for SqlBuildManager.Services.Host.exe
 - *UPDATED:* Installation for the SBM tool is through ClickOnce at www.sqlbuildmanager.com or an InstallShield installer
-- **NOTE:** See the command-line reference for appropriate flags for data syncronization
+- **NOTE:** See the command-line reference for appropriate flags for data synchronization

 ### Version 9.2.2
-- *ADDED:* Command line argument /TestConnectivity=true when used in conjunction with /Remote=true will test the connectivity to the remote agents and all of hte target databases
+- *ADDED:* Command line argument /TestConnectivity=true when used in conjunction with /Remote=true will test the connectivity to the remote agents and all of the target databases
 - *ADDED:* New command line help (/? or /help) message
 - *UPDATED:* Remote execution validation between server names and execution agents is no longer case sensitive